-The Aeropress and French Press are two at-home brewing method alternatives you may be interested in adding to your morning coffee routine.
+The Aeropress and French Press are two at-home brewing devices.
 If you are new to these brewing methods, they seem nearly the same since they both are considered full-immersion brewers (coffee grounds steep in hot water before a manual pump mechanism is used to filter the coffee.)
-These brewing devices are actually very different and come with their own pros and cons.
+These brewing devices are different in many ways.

 After questioning all my coffee enthusiast friends and being one myself about their thoughts on both devices, I gathered why some preferred the French Press over the AeroPress and vice versa.

-When wanting to make coffee for more than two people, I would opt to use the French press as it can make a total of 4 cups over having to make four individual AeroPress’s.
+When making coffee for more than two people, I would use the French press as it can make 4 cups over having to make 2-4 individual AeroPress’s.

 Comparing Flavor & Quality of Aeropress and French Press

-If a crisper and cleaner cup of coffee aren’t as important to you and you are looking for a coffee that has full flavor and body, then a French press may be the better option for you.
-Since it does not use a paper filter, the natural oils and microscopic coffee grounds are able to filtrate into your hot cup of coffee.
+If you are looking for a coffee with full flavor and body, then a French press may be the better option.
+Since it does not use a paper filter, the natural oils and microscopic coffee grounds can filtrate into your hot cup of coffee.
 This produces a stronger and more flavorful coffee.

 Pros and Cons of AeroPress and French Press

 Portability is the best thing about AeroPress.
-You can brew great coffee anywhere where you go without the fear of it easily breaking.
-Because of its smaller size, it is simple to put in a travel bag without taking up too much space.
-My Porlex hand grinder even fits inside it too, which is a huge bonus.
+You can brew great coffee anywhere you go without fearing it easily breaking.
+Because of its smaller size, it is simple to put in a suitcase without taking up too much space.
+My Porlex hand grinder also fits inside it, which is a huge bonus.

-Since the AeroPress is made of robust plastic, it is acceptable in a bag full of stuff and will live through being dropped on the floor now and then.
-You get what feels like a lifetimes supply of filter papers with it as well.
+Since the AeroPress is made of robust plastic, it is acceptable in a bag full of stuff and will live through being dropped on the floor occasionally.
+You get what feels like a lifetime supply of filter papers with it as well.
 I have seen people make AeroPress coffee while camping and on a train.

 For a coffee brewer that costs around $30, it makes excellent coffee.
 The coffee quality is so good that there are AeroPress Championships where baristas compete to see who can make the best coffee with an AeroPress.
 So what makes it so good?

 The other element of danger is plunging an AeroPress onto a glass jug or a pair of scales.
 If you’re AeroPressing correctly, there should be a slight resistance when you plunge.
-At some point, that jug will either slip and go flying across the kitchen or simply crack and break from the downward pressure on it.
+At some point, that jug will either slip and go flying across the kitchen or crack and break from its downward pressure.
 Stay safe and plunge into a sturdy jug or mug, and do not plunge on your scales!

-If you are looking to brew coffee for multiple people, then the AeroPress is not going to great.
-You can make a fantastic single cup of coffee in less than five minutes, but if you’re brewing more than two cups of coffee, then the process is going to take quite some time.
+If you are looking to brew coffee for multiple people, then the AeroPress will not be great.
+You can make a fantastic cup of coffee in less than five minutes, but if you’re brewing more than two cups of coffee, the process will take quite some time.